Gabbo22-git/Reply-ML-804261/README.md

     *   Use of `tf.data.Dataset` for efficient data loading pipeline in TensorFlow.
     *   Comprehensive callbacks (`EarlyStopping`, `ModelCheckpoint`, `ReduceLROnPlateau`) are used to manage training effectively.
     *   The threshold optimization for the Autoencoder based on validation set F1-score is a data-driven approach to improve classification performance.
-*   **Configuration Management:** `config.py` centralizes parameters, making it easy to experiment with different settings (sequence lengths, model hyperparameters, file paths).
+*   **Configuration Management:** `config` cell centralizes parameters, making it easy to experiment with different settings (sequence lengths, model hyperparameters, file paths).
 *   **Reproducibility:** Saving scalers (`.joblib`) and models (`.keras`) allows for consistent preprocessing and model reuse.
 *   **Challenges Addressed in Code:**
     *   Handling limited initial data via augmentation.